-Age-friendl y transportation checklist Public transportation is affordable to all older people.
-Public transportation is affordable to all older people.
-Consistent and well-displayed transportation rates are charge.
-Reliability Public transport is reliable and frequent (including services at night and and at weekends). frequency Travel Public transport is available for older people to reach key destinations destinations such as hospitals, health centres, public parks, shopping centres, banks and seniors' centres.
+Age-friendly rransportation checklist Affordability Public transportation is affordable to all older people.
+Consistent and well-displayed transportation rates are charged.
+Reliability and frequency Public transport is reliable and frequent (including services at night and at weekends).
+Travel destinations Public transport is available for older people to reach key destinations such as hospitals, health centres, public parks, shopping centres, banks and seniors' centres.
 All areas are well-serviced with adequate, well-connected transport routes within the city (including the outer areas) and between neighbouring cities.
 Transport routes are well-connected between the various transport options.
-Age friendly Vehicles are accessible, with floors that lower, low steps, and wide Age-friendly vehicles and high seats.
+Age-friendly vehicles Vehicles are accessible, with floors that lower, low steps, and wide and high seats.
 Vehicles are clean and well-maintained.
 Vehicles have clear signage indicating the vehicle number and destination.
-Specialized Sufficient specialized transport services are available for people with disabilities. services Priority Priority seating for older people is provided, and is respected by other passengers. seating Drivers are courteous, obey traffic rules, stop at designated transport Transport drivers stops, wait for passengers to be seated before driving off , and park 4 alongside the curb so that it is easier for older people to step off the 0.4.4 vehicle.
-Safety and comfort Public transport is safe from crime and is not overcrowded.
-Transport stops and stations Comfort Designated transport stops are located in close proximity to where older people live, are provided with seating and with shelter from the weather, are clean and safe, and are adequately lit.
-Stations are accessible, with ramps, escalators, elevators, appropriate and terms, public tailets, and legible and well pleased signage. platforms, public toilets, and legible and well-placed signage.
-Transport stops and stations are easy to access and are located Transport stops and stations are easy to access and are located conveniently.
+Specialized services Sufficient specialized transport services are available for people with disabilities.
+Priority seating Priority seating for older people is provided, and is respected by othe passengers.
+Transport drivers Drivers are courteous, obey traffic rules, stop at designated transport stops, wait for passengers to be seated before driving off, and park alongside the curb so that it is easier for older people to step off the vehicle.
+Safety and Public transport is safe from crime and is not overcrowded. comfort Transport stops and stations Designated transport stops are located in close proximity to where older people live, are provided with seating and with shelter from the weather, are clean and safe, and are adequately lit.
+Stations are accessible, with ramps, escalators, elevators, appropriate platforms, public toilets, and legible and well-placed signage.
+Transport stops and stations are easy to access and are located conveniently.
 Station staff are courteous and helpful Information Information is provided to older people on how to use public transport and about the range of transport options available.
 Timetables are legible and easy to access.
-Timetables clearly indicate the routes of buses accessible to disabled people Community Community transport services, including volunteer drivers and shuttle transport services, are available to take older people to specific events and · places.
+Timetables clearly indicate the routes of buses accessible to disabled people Community transport Community transport services, including volunteer drivers and shuttle services, are available to take older people to specific events and places.
 Taxis Taxis are affordable, with discounts or subsidized taxi fares provided for older people with low incomes.
 Taxis are comfortable and accessible, with room for wheelchairs and/or walking frames.
-Taxi drivers are courteous and helpful Roads Roads are well-maintained, wide and well-lit, have appropriately designed and placed traffic calming devices, have traffic signals and lights at intersections, have intersections that are clearly marked, have covered drains, and have consistent, clearly visible and well-placed signage.
+Taxi drivers are courteous and helpful Roads Roads are well-maintained, wide and well-lit, have appropriately designed and placed traffic calming devices, have traffic signals and lights at intersections, have intersections that are clearly marked, hav covered drains, and have consistent, clearly visible and well-placed signage.
 The traffic flow is well-regulated.
 Roads are free of obstructions that might block a driver's vision.
-The rates of the residue at the transfer of the residue at t The rules of the road are strictly enforced, and drivers are educated to follow the rules.
-Driving Refresher driving courses are provided and promoted. competence g states and promotion Parking Affordable parking is available.
+The rules of the road are strictly enforced, and drivers are educated t follow the rules.
+Driving competence Refresher driving courses are provided and promoted.
+Parking Affordable parking is available.
 Priority parking bays are provided for older people close to buildings and transport stops.
-Priority parking bays for disabled people are provided close to buildings and transport stops, the use of which are monitored. buildings and transport stops, the use of which are monitored.
-Drop-off and pick-up bays close to buildings and transport stops are provided for handicapped and older people P
+Priority parking bays for disabled people are provided close to buildings and transport stops, the use of which are monitored.
+Drop-off and pick-up bays close to buildings and transport stops are Lacus-on and dick-on pays close to buildings and transport stops are